All Projects

 We were able to get the robot to follow the red and purple lines rather well and pretty consistently with good speed.

-We noticed that the camera and our current image processing settings made it hard for the program to recognize the contours of the green and blue lines, and so they were not able to follow those lines.
+The camera and our current image processing settings made it hard for the program to recognize the contours of the green and blue lines, so it was not able to follow those lines.
 We do think that those lines could be feasible with just a little more time.
 We also were not able to do the track with the sharp turns, and we attribute this to our robot as a whole being pretty clunky and the wheels being so far from the camera, but we did have ideas for how to get around this given more time.

 Final Code